 Stop 3 – Lunch at Duchess of Cambridge

-Back in central Windsor, and just opposite Windsor Castle, you’ll find the Duchess of Cambridge pub, an incredibly popular (and pretty!) pub that serves up incredible pies.
-Honestly, you just can’t go on a day trip to Windsor without trying one of the pies at this pub!
+Back in central Windsor, and just opposite Windsor Castle, you’ll find the Duchess of Cambridge pub, a very popular (and pretty!) pub that serves up incredible pies.
+Honestly, you can’t go on a day trip from London to Windsor without trying one of the pies at this pub!

 On Sundays you should definitely book in advance.
 When we arrived for a very early lunch (we got there at 12.15!) we snagged the only remaining unreserved table.